Skip to main content

 stk run action /Users/stk.techwriters/personal-actions/install-node-action

-You can also access the Action folder and execute the command inside your folder:
+You can also access the Action folder and execute the command inside that folder:

 stk run action .